 Ask it this way: “Have you ever created a VLOOKUP in Microsoft Excel?”

 Big difference, huh?
 Now obviously your reworded question will suit the needs of your own specific position, but this approach will certainly help separate the unqualified applicants from your preferred candidates.
 And the goal of any exceptional automated pre-employment screening process should be to encourage unqualified applicants to self-select out of consideration as early in the game as possible.

 3 – Make sure each question is relevant to the job

-With the ability to score and flag applicants based on their answers to screening questions in an applicant tracking system, it’s easy to see how a HR or recruiting manager might get carried away in creating a question list.
-Remember, get the most benefit out of the fewest questions.
+With the ability to score and flag applicants based on their answers to screening questions in an applicant tracking system, it’s easy to see how an HR or recruiting manager might get carried away in creating a question list.
+Remember, you’re goal is to get the most benefit out of the fewest questions.
 Find out where the line is for your organization in terms of creating enough of a speed bump that you aren’t overwhelmed with unqualified applicants vs. not making your application so long that you have a high abandonment rate.

 On your short list, however, should only be questions that are obviously relevant to the position at hand, and to your organization as a whole.
-Make sure that each question asked has a direct correlation to either an essential job requirement stated on the job description; or, to a critical competency necessary for success at your company in general.
-I.e. no “if you were a dessert, what dessert would you be and why?” questions.
-Don’t laugh…I have been asked that on an interview before.
+Make sure that each question asked has a direct correlation to either an essential job requirement stated on the job description; or, to a critical competency necessary for success at your company in general ( i.e. no “if you were a dessert, what dessert would you be and why?” questions).
+Don’t laugh…I have been asked that on an application before.

 4 – Don’t be ambiguous about time spans in multiple choice questions